 Pretty Corner contains many common species of flora and fauna which breed and are resident.
 Their presence on site is fully supported by the ranger's practical management works which seek to protect and enhance their habitats.
-Wildlife surveys of birds, insects and plant species were carried out in 2022 and are listed below in blue.
-The rest of the table is made up by other well-known residents of Pretty Corner.
+Wildlife known to reside at Pretty Corner are outlined in the table below.